erinlincoln/red-black-tree-forge/README.md

 delete_transition:

 This predicate is the first step of the deletion algorithm for a red-black tree.
-When the `delete_transition` predicate is satisfied, it ensures that we are starting with a `wellformed_rb` tree.
+When the `delete_transition` predicate is satisfied, it ensures that we are starting with a `wellformedRBT` tree.
 From there, it will delete one of the nodes ensuring that the tree is still a binary search tree.
 It will also replace the node with a double black node according to the rules of red-black tree deletion.

 delete_recolor_transition:

 This predicate occurs if there is a DoubleBlack node in the tree.
 It takes the double black node and performs the necessary steps to remove it.
 The algorithm for deletion outlines various cases on how to handle a DoubleBlack node depending on its positioning, as well as the positioning/color of its sibling node.
 The predicate will perform the necessary recoloring and rotations.
-It will remain true until the DoubleBlack node has been removed from the tree and the resulting tree will once again be a `wellformed_rb` tree.
+It will remain true until the DoubleBlack node has been removed from the tree and the resulting tree will once again be a `wellformedRBT` tree.

 ## Testing